Spear throwing competition, Barunga Festival, Northern Territory

 By Ute Junker

 The Barunga Festival is one of the Northern Territory’s biggest community events, with Aboriginal communities and thousands of festival-goers descending on the tiny township of Barunga (population 350), near Katherine, for one big party.
 Held each June, the festival celebrates all aspects of Aboriginal life, from traditional skills such as spear throwing to some fast and furious Aussie rules football action.
-This year’s festival will take place on the weekend of 9-11 June.

 The Barunga Festival is a family-friendly affair, with a varied calendar of events that encourages everyone to join in.
 You can learn how to use bush tucker for medicine or food, take part in a weaving or spear-making workshop, or even attend a session dedicated to making yidaki (also known as didgeridoos).
 Alternatively, watch local experts show off their skills in contests dedicated to spear throwing and yidaki playing.